bids-standard/bep001/ProposedChangesToSpecification.md

 `RepetitionTime` is currently defined very specifically as relating to functional imaging data.
 However there are structural scans that collect multiple volumes during an acquisition.
 Here we adjust the definition of `RepetitionTime` in section 4.1.x and add `RepetitionTimeExcitation` and `RepetitionTimePreparation` as two additional terms for structural acquisitions that include multiple contrasts in 4.1.y.

+## Symbolic links

+### Proposed change

+Files in the derived folder can be symbolically linked to the main BIDS folder.
+For example, a derived quantitative map `derivatives/sub-01/anat/sub-01_R1.nii.gz` may be linked as `sub-01/anat/sub-01_T1w.nii.gz` to be used as a standard structural image for functional MRI processing pipelines.

+### Justification

+Whether a file is "derived" or "raw" depends on where you're starting from.
+To give a specific example, some researchers will be working on _creating_ quantitative maps, while others will want to _use_ the map as an input file to a structural processing pipeline.
+There is a possible natural cut off by saying that files in the BIDS specification are "raw" as they come off the scanner, and "derived" if offline processing has happened.
+Unfortunately, it is not possible to harmonize datasets across different scanners when following this rule.
+For example MP2RAGE images are sometimes used to construct `_T1uni`-images and `_T1map`s on the scanner system, but on some systems, this only happens post-hoc/"offline".

 ## Suffix